 You’ve probably heard that growing your email list is important for your business.
 It’s not hard to believe when email conversion rates are 3 times higher than social media, with a 17% higher value in the conversion.

-So what about all that time you put into building your social media accounts, engaging followers, and crafting good content?
+So what about all that time you put into building your social media accounts, engaging followers, and crafting good content for link building purposes?
 How much is your follower count worth?

 Here’s the great news: social media is not only good for building your brand and finding new fans, but it can also help you build your email list.
 The truth is, each social media channel can be leveraged to help you grow the number of email subscribers, and in this post I’ll show you how.